webdiscus/html-bundler-webpack-plugin/README.md

 such as [Eta](https://eta.js.org), [EJS](https://ejs.co), [Handlebars](https://handlebarsjs.com), [Mustache](https://github.com/janl/mustache.js), [Nunjucks](https://mozilla.github.io/nunjucks), [LiquidJS](https://github.com/harttle/liquidjs), etc.

 The function returns new content as a `string` for sync or `Promise` for async processing.
+When the function returns `null`, the contents of the template will not change.

 The example for your own `sync` render function: